celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec.md

 Only messages from participants are considered.

-When considering sets of messages only messages from distinct participants are considered, I.E no set of messages can contain more than one message from any participant.
+When considering sets of messages (denoted by either `M` or `N`, this doesn't apply to Msgs) only messages from distinct participants are considered, I.E sets denoted by `M` or `N` cannot contain more than one message from any participant.

 For messages containing a value only messages with valid values are considered.